-If you’re happy with your current bank, you can check with them to see if they offer online banking.
+If you’re happy with your current bank, you can check with it to see if it offers online banking.
 That way you won’t need to open a new account.
 If your current bank doesn’t offer an online option or you’re not satisfied with the products and services, there are plenty of alternatives to choose from.

-Try searching for banks according to what’s most important for you.
+Try searching for banks according to what’s most important to you.
 For instance, maybe you prefer the highest-rated banks for customer service or the banks that have the highest APY on savings accounts.